Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 Principle #4: Dependency Scanning

-Third-party libraries introduce vulnerabilities.
+Third-party libraries have vulnerabilities.

-Scan Dependencies in CI/CD
+Scan Dependencies Using CI/CD

 # .github/workflows/security-scan.yml